Japan trial to treat spinal cord injuries with stem cells

 The research team hopes to test the efficacy and safety of the treatment for chronic injuries as well in the future if they can confirm the safety of the technique through the clinical trial.

-The announcement comes after researchers in Kyoto said in November they had transplanted iPS cells into the brain of a patient in a bid to cure Parkinson's disease.
+The announcement comes after researchers in Kyoto last November said they had transplanted iPS cells into the brain of a patient in a bid to cure Parkinson's disease.

-The man was stable after the operation and he will be monitored for two years.
+The man was stable after the operation and he is being monitored for two years.

 The researchers injected 2.4 million iPS cells into the left side of the patient's brain in an operation that took about three hours.